mainmatter/playbook/project-flow/consulting/README.md

 ### Leveling up

-Team Augmentation projects deliver duplicate value for our clients and their teams.
-Our consultants will both actively support the client's team with new and ongoing product initiatives and therefore increase the team's velocity and at the same time they will share their unique expertise with the client's team, leveling team members up as they collaborate.
-That way they provide sustainable value that our clients continue to benefit from even after our consultants have left the project.
+Team Augmentation projects deliver double value for our clients and their teams.
+Our consultants will actively support the client's team with new and ongoing product initiatives, thereby increasing the team's velocity whilst sharing their unique expertise and leveling team members up as they collaborate.
+That way they provide sustainable value that our clients continue to benefit from even after our consultants leave.

 We apply a number of techniques in order to share our experience and know-how and make teams more effective: